 Between the Main Chat and the Radar you find some status information: your avatar name, health bar, PED balance on PED Card, if you have a tool in your hand and some info about that tool.

 In the lower right corner of the Desktop you can see the Radar.
-Above it you can see which planet you are located on and your position in longitude and latitude.
+Above it you can see which planet/location you are located on and your position in longitude and latitude.
 The Radar shows some entities as colored points:

 - Green - Other avatars.